h2non/dployr/README.md

 - **attributes** `Object` Custom attributes to apply to the current template
 - **scripts** `Object` Scripts hooks per phase to run (start, stop, test...)
 - **providers** `Object` Nested configuration provider-specific (aws, gce...)
-- **extends** `String|Array` Allows to inherits the current template from other templates
+- **extends** `String|Array` Allows to inherits from other template

 #### Templating

-Dployr allows templating features inside configuration values, in order to provide an easy and clean way to dynamically replace values and self-referenced variables inside the same configuration
+Dployr allows templating powerful features inside configuration values, in order to provide an easy, non-redundant and clean way to dynamically replace values for different usage contexts, such as specific context cloud provider, deployment region or environment variables

+Configuration templates can inherits from others templates, so you can reuse environments for multiple projects or environments

 Supported template values notations